OlgaIsupova/OlgaIsupova.github.io/index.md

 I completed my PhD degree at the [University of Sheffield](http://www.sheffield.ac.uk/).
 The [PhD thesis](http://www.springer.com/us/book/9783319755076) is selected for Springer Thesis series.
 I have a specialist degree (equal to MS) in Applied Mathematics and System Programming from [Lomonosov Moscow State University](http://www.msu.ru/en/).

-My research interests are in machine learning, including such topics as Bayesian modelling, deep learning, reinforcement learning, crouwdsourcing, topic modeling and sparse modelling.
+My research interests are in machine learning, including such topics as Bayesian modelling, deep learning, reinforcement learning, crowdsourcing, topic modeling and sparse modelling.

 I was a top-400 reviewer at NeurIPS 2019 and top-5% reviewer at ICML 2019.